Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 If you notice these signs, your Alocasia is getting too much water and needs to be watered less.

-If your Alocasia is getting too much water, the first thing you need to do is stop watering it so often.
+If your Alocasia is getting too much water, you first need to stop watering it so often.

 Allow the soil to dry out completely before watering again.